dotnet/machinelearning/docs/code/DeepLearningOverview.md

 generally Natural Language Processing, DL methods have shown amazing results in tasks like translation, classification, generation and similar.
-Some of the more spectacular, recent applications of ML, such as "Stable Diffusion" are powered by sophisticated, large Neural Network architectures.
+Some of the more spectacular, recent applications of ML, such as "[Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion)" are powered by sophisticated, large Neural Network architectures.

 # Deep learning in ML.NET

+A central concern of DL is what Neural Network architecture (specific configuration of operations) will the model have, and to this end, DL frameworks like Tensorflow and Pytorch feature expressive Domain-Specific Languages to describe in detail such architectures.
+ML.NET departs from this practice and concentrates on the consumption of pre-trained models (i.e., architectures that have been specified *and* trained in other frameworks).

 # Train custom models